-It’s an interesting thing that after discussing analyticity and its relation to the a priori, Devitt says that Laurence BonJour (the “neo-rationalist”)
+It’s an interesting to note that after discussing analyticity and its relation to the a priori, Michael Devitt says that the American philosopher Laurence BonJour (whom he classes as a “neo-rationalist”)

 “has no more faith in attempted explanations [of the a priori] in terms of analyticity than I have and gives an excellent critique of their failings”.

-In a sense he's right and someone like Quine would have agreed with him.
-That is, in the 20th century analyticity was supposed to be the key to the a priori or at least to our understanding of it.
+In a sense, Devitt is right — and a philosopher like W.V.O Quine would have agreed with him.
+That is, in the first half of the 20th century analyticity was deemed to be the key to the a priori or at least to our understanding of it.
 (That’s one reason why Quine spent a lot of time on analyticity in his ‘Two Dogmas of empiricism’.)
-It seems, then, that BonJour doesn’t need — or want — analyticity to prove his rationalism or apriorism.
+That said, it still seems that Laurence BonJour doesn’t need — or even want — analyticity to demonstrate his rationalism (or apriorism).
 He doesn’t care if analyticity “makes the a priori palatable to the modern mind”.

-Why did it do so?
-Because it treated the a priori (as well as necessity) as primarily — or indeed only — a linguistic matter.
-Clearly it’s not only, or at all, a linguistic matter to BonJour himself.
-Synonymy of terms or concepts doesn’t matter to BonJour.
-What matters (as it did to Husserl with his essences and meanings) is “rational insight”.
-And that has nothing intrinsically to do with language and therefore analytic statements (or analyticity itself).
+It did so because it treated the a priori (as well as necessity) as primarily — or indeed only — a linguistic matter.
+Clearly it’s not only — or at all - a linguistic matter to BonJour himself.
+Synonymy of terms (or concepts) doesn’t matter to BonJour.
+What matters is what BonJour calls “rational insight”.
+(As it did to Edmund Husserl with his essences and meanings — see here.)
+And that has nothing much — or at all — to do with language, analytic statements or analyticity itself.

 In terms of a priori justification, rational insight